Fire Emblem Shadows: Revenue

 In the game's first week, the game made $90,000 USD in revenue, a decrease from previous Fire Emblem mobile game Heroes, which made over $400,000 USD in its first week.
 Over half of Shadowss revenue hails from Japanese players, with 32% hailing from players in the United States and only 1% hailing from Canada.
 In its first month, it made $200,000 USD in revenue, with spending for the game peaking one day after its release and steadily declining from there.
+By the end of its first six months, Shadows grossed $578,000 USD, with monthly player spending declining each month, though a spending boost occurred when a new season pass released each month.
+Within this same span of time, Heroes grossed $20.6 million USD, with Shadows' gross equally 3% of that total.